clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/exporting-video-from-clowdr-to-youtube.md

 ### Now you're ready to start exporting!

-Please note: Google currently imposes tight API rate limits that restrict the volume of videos Clowdr can export per day (across all our customers).
+Please note: Google currently imposes tight API rate limits that restrict the volume of videos Midspace can export per day (across all our customers).
 We will provide instruction about managing your export at the end of your conference.

-If you need any advice or guidance, please don't hesitate to contact Clowdr.
+If you need any advice or guidance, please don't hesitate to contact Midspace.